 After graduating with a BSc (Hons) in Psychology from the University of Hull (UK), I worked as a Research Assistant in Psychology at Flinders University (Australia), and an Assistant Language Teacher on the Japan Exchange and Teaching (JET) Programme.
 I returned to the UK to study for an MSc in Applied Animal Behaviour and Animal Welfare at the University of Edinburgh, where I developed an interest in non-human primate welfare.
-This led to a position as a PhD Student at the Kyoto University Primate Research Institute, where I am investigating the relationship between attentional bias and emotion in chimpanzees using touch screen experiments.
+This led to a position as a PhD candidate at the Kyoto University Primate Research Institute, where I am investigating attentional bias and emotion in humans and chimpanzees using touch screen experiments.

 Wilson, D. A., Tomonaga, M. (2018).
 Exploring attentional bias towards threatening faces in chimpanzees using the dot probe task.
 PLoS ONE 13(11): e0207378. doi: 10.1371/journal.pone.0207378

 Wilson, D. A., Tomonaga, M. (2018).
 Visual discrimination of primate species based on faces in chimpanzees.
 Primates.
 59, 3, 243-251. doi: 10.1007/s10329-018-0649-8

 Wilson, D. A., Tomonaga, M., Vick, S-J. (2016).
 Eye preferences in capuchin monkeys (Sapajus apella).
 Primates, 57, 3, 433-440. doi: 10.1007/s10329-016-0537-z